johnmcmahon/bf-ui/UseCases/ShorelineDetection1.md

 # Shoreline Detection MVP1
-- This is a simple workflow showing the ability to submit an image to Piazza and get back a set of candidate shorelines.
+- This is a simple workflow showing the ability to submit a set of images that make up a scene to Beachfront and get back a set of candidate shorelines.
 - Detection algorithms themselves are independent of this workflow.
 They can be changed or updated at will as they become available.

 ## Data Models
 ### Detection Inputs
+- Beachfront credentials
 - Image(s) (Data ID)
 - Area of Interest (GeoJSON Geometry)
 - Algorithm ID